3mdeb/news-and-ideas/blog/content/post/2019-04-12-bit-bang-theory-with-rte.md

 many interfaces).

-We tested RTE expander pin header, which turned out to be too slow, next was buffer pin header pins 1-3, which doesn't support such action at all.
-Finally, it appeared, that header responsible originally for reading a device under test Power LED value, though it was directed in by default, fits our needs.
+We tested RTE expander pin header, which turned out to be too slow, next was OC buffer pin header pins 1-3, which doesn't support such action at all.
+Finally, it appeared, that header responsible originally for reading a device under test Power LED value, though it was directed **in** by default, fits our needs.

 ```
 interface sysfsgpio